-The Resource Links content type is useful if you have a number of external links or files that need to be categorized and displayed in lists throughout your website.
+The Resource Links A collection of fields that describe a specific type of content, like a news article, a person, or an event.
+Site admins can add additional content types by enabling optional modules.
+WDS can also create custom content types for a site. is useful if you have a number of external links or files that need to be categorized and displayed in lists throughout your website.
 If you are just displaying a single list of links on a page, it's much easier and more practical to just add the list to the body of a Page instead of using this content type.

 The Resource Links module must be enabled before you can add resource links.